-Cyber hygiene is the cybersecurity equivalent to the concept of personal hygiene in public health literature.
+Cyber hygiene is the cybersecurity equivalent of personal hygiene in public health literature.

-At UpGuard, we believe good cyber hygiene practices create a strong security posture, as measured by a security rating.
+At UpGuard, we help enforce good cyber hygiene practices to build stronger security postures, as measured by a security rating.
 The higher your security rating, the better your security practices, and the better you can prevent data breaches, cyber attacks, phishing, malware, ransomware, exposure of personal data, and other cyber threats.

 Read more in our blog post on cyber hygiene.